elliereiselt/exofmt/README.md

 # exofmt

 WARNING: This library is currently v0.0.1, meaning it is a WIP and will experience major changes.
-The goal is to create a `devel` branch once v0.1.0 is released and the ELF API is finalized.
-This also isn't yet a "library" as I'm testing using a `main.rs` that will also be removed once v0.1.0 is reached.

 exofmt is a binary format parser.
 A future goal is to implement binary format writing but this is not a priority at the moment.